marsch/Architecture/evaluations/Connector(Component)QualityGuidelines.md

    * List of environment variables that need to be configured (e.g. OAuth ClientID/Secret)
    * Version and compatibility information
    * Documentation for the authentication process, how to find API key, etc.
-   * Documentation for each Action and Trigger in the component, this description have to include
+   * Documentation for each Action and Trigger in the connector, this description have to include
       * Screen shot of the parameters with sample meaningful values (if parameters are defined for given trigger/action)
       * Description of the parameters (if any)
       * Description of the incoming message and outgoing message (e.g. Update Contact Action)
       * Description of any attachments generated or consumed
-   * Documentation for each Action and Trigger in the component may also include
+   * Documentation for each Action and Trigger in the connector may also include
       * Sample of the minimum viable input (e.g. for updating or creating something)
       * Description of the dynamic metadata generation rules, metadata discovery rules
    * Known limitations, may be with link to the issue